NCAS-CMS/cf-python/docs/source/performance.rst

 All operations on Dask arrays are executed in parallel using `Dask's dynamic task scheduling
 <https://docs.dask.org/en/stable/scheduling.html>`_.
 By default, the
-scheduler uses threads on the local machine, but it is easy to use instead local processes, a cluster of many machines, or a single thread with no parallelism at all.
+scheduler uses threads on the local machine, but can instead use local processes, a cluster of many machines, or a single thread with no parallelism at all.

 Implementing a different scheduler is done via any of the methods